 FLITTERFLOP: "Well he would.
 He sees the big picture clearly.
 Most people only see a single frame through thick fog.
 No wonder they're scared shitless."

 BOMBAST: "Maybe they'll wake up when they realize their fears are groundless."

 FLITTERFLOP: "Didn't we discuss that in our final conversation?"

 BOMBAST: "We did.
 I told you then that fear paralyses every higher aspiration.
 A person who gives way to fear is like a prisoner behind iron bars of his own making through which the light of faith, hope and courage cannot pass.
 Not only is he completely helpless, but those who might help him are powerless to come to his aid so long as he dwells within his self-made prison."

 FLITTERFLOP: "Perhaps this chat will encourage people to escape from their prisons."

 If Bombast and Flitterflop have encouraged you to think about the conclusions they reached in this investigation, or even just THINK, their labours will not have been in vain.
-You can read their first investigation: is the Earth flat? elsewhere on our website and a review of their previous Astral Conversations in the sidebar.
+You can find a list of their further investigations on our Homepage.

 © Copyright occult-mysteries.org.
 Article published 20 June 2021.